icp4a/automation-decision-services-samples/practice/DecisionLogic/step6/description.md

 	    the lens type is 'lens type',
 	    the fixed focus lens is 'fixed focus lens' ;

 The resulting diagram no longer contains ownership links.
-It has the form of an ADS decision model with a submodel.
+It has the form of an Decision Intelligence decision model with a submodel.
 All attributes have been converted into decision nodes and rules have been re-organized according to these decision nodes.
 Dependencies between attributes appear as dependencies between the corresponding decision nodes.
 This new diagram clearly depicts all intermediate decisions made by the complex rule set and documents their dependencies.
-This solves the maintenance problem by leveraging the existing ADS modeling capabilities.
+This solves the maintenance problem by leveraging the existing Decision Intelligence modeling capabilities.

 ![Final diagrams ](resources/Final-diagrams.png)